Minemetero/Hello-IPs/README.md

 1. **Using the GUI:**
    - Click **"Scan Network"** to start scanning.
    - The table will display discovered devices along with IP, MAC, vendor, device name, and open ports.
-   - To block a device, select it from the table, choose a blocking method from the dropdown (five options available), and specify a duration.
+   - To block a device, select it from the table, choose a blocking method from the dropdown (seven options available), and specify a duration.
    - Click **"Block Selected Device"** to initiate the blocking process.
    - If an experimental blocking method is selected, a warning prompt will appear before proceeding.